Each student is guided by a faculty committee that includes:

 Other committee members

 The College Honors Liaison and Thesis Director guide students in selecting the other committee members, which must include one additional faculty member from the College of Motion Picture Arts and one faculty member from another department.
-Students should contact the faculty members they would like on their committee no later than the first week of the BFA2 Summer semester.
+Students are required to have their committee fully formed no later than Week 10 of the BFA2 Spring semester.